Hunters Helping the Hungry

 Hunters Helping the Hungry program was created in April 2012 with the Nebraska Legislature's passage of LB 928.

 This donation-funded program provides ground venison to Nebraskans in need.
-The Nebraska Game and Parks Commission accepts cash donations to pay contracted lockers to accept whole deer from hunters to prepare and package ground venison.
+The Nebraska Game and Parks Commission accepts cash donations to pay contracted lockers to accept whole deer from hunters, and to prepare and package ground venison.
 The venison is then picked up by charitable organizations that distribute the venison to Nebraska residents in need.
 Hunters who donate a deer pay no processing fee.